BitcoinDesign/Guide/guide/glossary/index.md

 ### Lightning invoice

 Users of the Lightning network use a Lightning invoice to request a payment.
 It is defined by [BOLT 11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) and includes an amount to be paid, destination of the payment, and an optional message.
-Unlike Bitcoin addresses, Lightning invoice's expire after a set amount of time.
+Unlike bitcoin addresses, Lightning invoice's expire after a set amount of time.

 ### Lightning network

-The [Lightning Network]({{ 'https://lightning.network' }}) extends Bitcoin with payment channels to increase transaction speed and lower costs.
-It is becoming widely adopted and accepted as the preferred way to scale Bitcoin.
+The [Lightning Network]({{ 'https://lightning.network' }}) extends bitcoin with payment channels to increase transaction speed and lower costs.
+It is becoming widely adopted and accepted as the preferred way to scale bitcoin.

 ### Mempool